NuGet/docs.microsoft.com-nuget/docs/concepts/MSBuild-props-and-targets.md

 ---
 title: MSBuild props and targets in a package
-description: Describes package source mapping functionality and how to onboard
+description: Describes MSBuild props and targets in NuGet packages
 author: nkolev92
 ms.author: nikolev
 ms.date: 07/13/2022